chaitanyagupta/qbase64/README.md

 ; #()
 ```

-## Limits
+## Limits and Assertions

-The library relies on fixnum arithmetic to achieve good
+The library relies on `(UNSIGNED-BYTE 8)` and fixnum arithmetic to
-performance.
-Consequently, it asserts the following:
+achieve good performance.
+Consequently,

+* When providing bytes for encoding, ensure that each byte is of type
+  `(UNSIGNED-BYTE 8)`.
+Although the `ARRAY-ELEMENT-TYPE` of the byte
+  array can be `T`, the elements themselves must conform to this
+  restriction.

 * Max length of the byte array that is used as encoding input or
   decoding output should never exceed `+MAX-BYTES-LENGTH+`.